 Prof. Walter de Wit – Erasmus School of Law, EFS, EY

-Prof. Eduardo Traversa – UCLouvain, VAT Expert Group, Liedekerke
+Prof. Edoardo Traversa – UCLouvain, VAT Expert Group, Liedekerke

 Brigitte Bijl - Ministry of Finance